Sign up for the DPO Europe Newsletter

 The principle of accountability

-Under the Article 5(2) of the GDPR, we are required at all times to be able to demonstrate that we have complied with all of the above principles.
+Under Article 5(2) of the GDPR, we need to be able to prove that we have complied with the principles above at any time.
 Moreover, failure to prove compliance is tantamount to non-compliance (presumption of guilt).

-For example, if we are unable, through internal documentation or a demonstration of software functionality, to prove that our system erases the addresses to which pizzas were delivered, then we have infringed the principle of accountability.
-A supervisory authority can issue us a fine without having to delve into investigating whether or not we are actually storing data longer than necessary.
+For example, a company delivers pizza.
+It can’t prove that their system erases the addresses to which pizzas were delivered.
+Even through internal documentation or a demonstration of software functionality.
+Which means the company have infringed the principle of accountability.
+A supervisory authority can issue them a fine without having to delve into investigating.
+Even if they were not actually storing data longer than necessary.

 We hope you now have an idea of all the data processing principles of GDPR.
 However, this is only the first step.
-The regulation is not just a set of rules that you can learn and universally apply.
-There are a lot of exceptions, so if necessary, don’t be afraid to turn to professionals who can help you build the right path to a properly aligned GDPR data protection system.
+The Regulation is not just a set of rules that you can learn and apply everywhere you want.
+There are a lot of exceptions.
+Don’t be afraid to turn to professionals.
+They can help you build the right path to a data protection system aligned with the GDPR.

 Privacy Roadmap